KroSheChKa/RLQC/README.md

 Installation
 ---
 A few steps:
-- Make sure you have installed [python 3.X](https://www.python.org/downloads/) (Better to download 3.10 or higher)
+- Make sure you have installed [python 3.X](https://www.python.org/downloads/) (Better to download 3.10 or higher.)
 - Download it as **.zip**.
 As an alternative you can clone this project by command below:
 ```
 git clone https://github.com/KroSheChKa/RLQC.git